TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 They couldn’t have been older than ten.
 They were all carrying breadfruit, a staple food that grows everywhere on the island.
 When the green fruit becomes edible, it literally drops from the sky.
 A quick roasting turns it into an aromatic starch that tastes like freshly baked bread.

-One of the kids patted my pocket, where my camera was, and gestured taking a picture.
-I didn't want to play the anthropologist eager to chronicle the natives; but the kid seemed shutter happy, like my five-year-old niece posing in front of the Christmas tree.
+One of the kids patted my pocket, where my camera was, and gestured to take a picture.
+I didn't want to play the anthropologist eager to chronicle the natives, but the kid seemed shutter happy, like my five-year-old niece posing in front of the Christmas tree.
 "Queres?"
 I asked him (which I thought meant "Do you want," although my conjugation-happy Portuguese teacher might have scolded me for this).
 I asked over and over.
 Each time, they all nodded, growing a little impatient.

 Had they asked, I couldn’t have answered.

 After taking a hasty photograph, I handed over the camera.
 They passed it around with a good deal of excitement.
-Shedding the reserve they’d just worn, they pointed at themselves on the cracked LCD screen, laughed, examined the picture some more and made jokes about one another’s appearance.
+Shedding the reserve they’d just worn, they pointed at themselves on the cracked LCD screen, laughed, examined the picture, and made jokes about one another’s appearance.

-Months later, I would finally get around to printing the photograph, and mail it to São João.
-As I had no address or name, I would simply address it to The School, hoping a teacher might recognize one of the children.
+Months later, I would finally print the photograph and mail it to São João.
+As I had no address or name, I would address it to The School, hoping a teacher might recognize one of the children.
 The envelope would not return to Berlin, and I would try to convince myself that the picture must have found its way to its rightful owners.
 But I did not know this at that moment.
-Instead, I simply stood in the sun with them, passing the camera back and forth, laughing with them, grateful that I was not just a spectacle or an interloper, at least for that fleeting moment.
+Instead, I stood in the sun with them, passing the camera back and forth, laughing with them, grateful that I was not just a spectacle or an interloper, at least for that fleeting moment.

 Nina moved my hand over the fire, like a kid on a dare hovering her finger across a candle flame.
 My hand did not catch on fire or hurt any more than it already was.
 The oil turned angry red in the heat.
 “Leve-leve,” I said aloud.
 She repeated it like a stern schoolmarm, pleased that her pupil was finally learning.
 “Leve-leve.”

-Later that night, my friend took me to a bar, where all the NGO workers in the city congregate night after night.
-At the next table over, a San Tomean teenager was using the bar’s WiFi to get on Facebook; a group of local dandies, decked out in suits, were drinking from a bottle of liquor.
-Dozens of young professionals from Europe were socializing in French, English and Portuguese.
+Later that night, my friend took me to a bar where all the NGO workers in the city congregate night after night.
+At the next table over, a San Tomean teenager was using the bar’s WiFi to get on Facebook; a group of local dandies, decked out in suits, were drinking from a liquor bottle.
+Dozens of young professionals from Europe were socializing in French, English, and Portuguese.
 I knew I was in Africa, but this could have been Geneva.
 Struck by this sudden familiarity, I looked at my bandaged hand, horrified.
 I couldn’t believe that I’d let Nina roast my hand.
 I yanked the bandage open, ready to find a disfigured stump.
 Instead, I saw my own hand, no longer swollen.
 The black sea urchin spines had begun poking out, and I could pull them out painlessly.

 About Us